Content MarketingE-commerce and RetailSales Enablement, Automation, and Performance

-One of the most frequent question I hear is: How do you know which message to use for a landing page or advertising campaign?
+One of the most frequently asked questions I hear is: How do you determine which message to use for a landing page or advertising campaign?
 It’s the right question.
 The wrong message will overpower good design, the right channel, and even a great giveaway.

-The answer is, of course, it depends on where your prospect is in the buying cycle.
-There are 4 major steps in any purchase decision.
+The answer, of course, is that it depends on where your prospect is in the buying cycle.
+There are four significant steps in any purchase decision.
 How can you tell where your prospect is?
 You need to identify their buying triggers.

 Learning about Buying Triggers at the Mall

-The best shopping experiences are in the mall.
+Some of the best shopping experiences can be found in the mall.
 They’re just so darn good at converting you from a wandering, lost soul to a customer.
 So let’s look at how they interact with you and learn a few lessons about identifying buying triggers.

 Consider that you see a store that you’ve never been in before, and linger outside as you look at it.
-Maybe you’re in the mall looking at the sign trying to figure out who they are and what do they do.
-Before you’ve even made the choice to engage with that particular business, you’re basically loitering.
+Maybe you’re in the mall looking at the sign, trying to figure out who they are and what they do.
+Before you’ve even chosen to engage with that particular business, you’re loitering.

 It’s a strong term, but it’s a good one to explain that initial part of any interaction.
-This term applies to people who just come to your website and then pop right off again; the term ‘high bounce rate’ is used to describe this occurrence.
-These are Loiterers, not even really prospects at this stage.
-They are people who are just coming to kind of hang out, and so we start off growing customers with that phase.
+This term refers to individuals who visit your website, then leave without taking any action; the term ‘high bounce rate’ is used to describe this phenomenon.
+These are Loiterers, not even prospects at this stage.
+They are people who are just coming to hang out, and so we start off growing customers with that phase.

 How to Interact With a Loiterer: “Learn More”

-The very first call-to-action in any marketing strategy to even the most unqualified prospect is learn more.
-This basic invitation is designed to be the lowest level of commitment you can ask of a prospect – simply spend some time to find out more.
+The very first call-to-action in any marketing strategy, even for the most unqualified prospect, is learn more.
+This basic invitation is designed to be the lowest level of commitment you can ask of a prospect – spend some time to find out more.

-The learn more call-to-action is also one of the most commonly used online strategies to get prospects to provide information.
-All of content marketing is essentially a learn more strategy.
+The Learn More call-to-action is also one of the most commonly used online strategies to encourage prospects to provide information.
+All content marketing is essentially a ‘learn more’ strategy.
 Any free offer that teaches your prospect something they didn’t know before is a learn more call-to-action.

-These learn more calls-to-action may be phrased in relation to the thing you’re teaching.
-For example, CrazyEgg’s website says Show Me My HeatMap which is actually teaching their prospect something new they didn’t know before.
+These learn more calls-to-action may be phrased to the thing you’re teaching.
+For example, CrazyEgg’s website features a section called Show Me My HeatMap, which teaches its prospects something new they didn’t know before.

-The buying trigger you’re looking for is someone responding to your learn more call-to-action.
-They are raising their hands and giving you permission to continue to market to them.
+The buying trigger you’re looking for is when someone responds to your Learn More call-to-action (CTA).
+They are raising their hands, permitting you to continue marketing to them.

-Keep in mind that your prospect is responding because they really do want to learn something – so don’t hide sales material behind a learn more call-to-action.
+Keep in mind that your prospect is responding because they genuinely want to learn something, so don’t hide sales material behind a Learn More call-to-action.
 If you think your prospect is ready to buy, then give them a buy now or a fix it call-to-action that is much more in line with their expectations.

 Lesson: You need something clear and bold to explain what you are to a Loiterer.